xrdocs/cloud-scale-networking/_blogs/ios-xr-evolution-part1.md

 #### Distributed state partitioning

-It's available across the available compute nodes (route processors, line card processors, external compute processors etc., across the route cluster)
+The state is partitioned and available across the available compute nodes (route processors, line card processors, external compute processors etc., across the route cluster) as follows:

 1. the sourced state is partitioned across available compute as required.
 2. the generated state is kept on the source node as much as possible.